jambonz/helm-charts/README.md

 - `monitoring`: for the monitoring workloads
 - `jambonz`: for the core jambonz call, media, and api processing.

-If you don't want to install everything into a single namespace, then set the `global.dbNamespace` and `global.monitoringNamespace`
+If you don't want to install everything into a single namespace, then set the `global.dbNamespace` and `global.monitoringNamespace` in values.yaml to the namespaces that you want to use for these sub-charts.

 ## Installing the chart